stymiee/authnetjson/HELP.md

       require __DIR__.'/vendor/autoload.php';

-- If you do not use Composer, you did not include the AuthnetJSON autoload.php file in your project)

-      require __DIR__.'vendor/stymiee/authnetjson/src/autoload.php';

 ## Support

 If you require assistance using this library I can be found at Stack Overflow.
 Be sure when you